Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/01_Prep/index.md

 <img src="../../assets/images/autonomous-cloud.png" width="500"/>

-Optionally, you can also find the ip address, to the lab homepage, by loggining into your EC2 instance.
+Optionally, you can also find the ip address, to the lab homepage, by loggining into your EC2 instance with ssh, from the Environments tab.
 Then run the following from the command prompt.

 ```bash